JamalKheirBeik/old-portfolio/readme.md

 ##Notice

-The Projects On The Websites Are Not Live To View Yet.
+The Projects On The Website Are Not Live To View Yet.